kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 ## What is Kubernetes? ##

+Let's say you have 3 processes and 2 computers incapable of running all 3 processes.
+How would you approach this problem?

+You'll have to start by deciding which 2 processes go on the same computer and which 1 will be on the different one.
+How would you fit them?
+By having the ones demanding most resources and the least resources on the same machine or having the most demanding be on it's own?
+Maybe you want to add one process and now you have to reorganize all of them.
+What happens when you have more than 2 computers and more than 3 processes?
+One of the processes is eating all of the memory and you need to get that away from the "critical-bank-application".
+Should we virtualize everything?
+Containers would solve that problem, right?
+Would you move the most important process to a new computer?
+Maybe some of the processes need to communicate with each other and now you have to deal with networking.
+What if one of the computers break?

+What if you could just define "This process should have 6 copies using X amount of resources." and have the 2..N computers working as a single entity to fulfill your request?
+That's just one thing Kubernetes makes possible.

 “Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery.” - [kubernetes.io](https://kubernetes.io/)

 A container orchestration system such as Kubernetes is often required when maintaining containerized applications.
 The main responsibility of an orchestration system is the starting and stopping of containers.
 In addition, they offer networking between containers and health monitoring.
 Rather than manually doing `docker run critical-bank-application` every time the application crashes, or restart it if it becomes unresponsive, we want the system to keep the application automatically healthy.